LIFE IN HAPPY VALLEY

 GETTING TO WORK

-Nearly 70 percent of K-25 workers lived at the site's housing camps (see Live); the remainder (~8,000) commuted to work each day from various towns (including Knoxville and the Clinton Engineer Works [CEW] townsite [now Oak Ridge]), villages, farms, and trailer camps.
-A handful of workers had personal vehicles; however, the majority used the public bus system, established solely for the purpose of transporting workers to job sites throughout the reservation.
+Nearly 50 percent of all K-25 workers lived at the site’s housing camps (see Live); the remainder (~19,000) commuted to work each day from various towns (including Knoxville and the Clinton Engineer Works [CEW] townsite [now Oak Ridge]), villages, farms, and trailer camps.
+A handful of workers had personal vehicles; however, the majority used the public bus system, established solely for the purpose of transporting workers to job sites throughout the CEW.

 Service from the CEW townsite to the K-25 Site began on March 4, 1944.
 The Bus Authority also arranged commuter service – provided through commercial transportation companies – for those employees living outside the reservation.
 During March, there were approximately 7,500 passengers.
 In May 1945, transportation to K-25 Site reached its highest figure, totaling 530,209 passengers.
 By December 1946, passengers totaled approximately 154,000; 80 buses were required to make between 5,000 to 6,000 round trips.
 Shuttle services inside the plant perimeter were operated by plant operators and contractors.